terremoth/awesome-hilarious-repos/README.md

 - [hello-world.rs](https://github.com/mTvare6/hello-world.rs) - Hello world in blazingly fast Rust
 - [BossSensor](https://github.com/Hironsan/BossSensor) - change the screen when your boss is approaching
 - [The fuck](https://github.com/nvbn/thefuck) - magnificent app, that corrects errors in previous console commands
-- [get-H](https://github.com/joaogabrielzo/get-H) - if you want to use the `h` uppercase char, this script goes to the "Horse" Wikipedia page and copies the char for you!
+- [get-H](https://github.com/joaogabrielzo/get-H) - if you wanna use the `h` uppercase char, this goes to the Wikipedia Horse's page and copies it for you!
-- [Safadometro Calculus in polyglot languages](https://github.com/ythecombinator/safadometro) - calculate how "naughty" someone is based on [Wesley Safadão](https://en.wikipedia.org/wiki/Wesley_Safad%C3%A3o) algorithm
+- [Safadometro Calc](https://github.com/ythecombinator/safadometro) on many langs - calculate how "naughty" someone is based on [Wesley Safadão](https://en.wikipedia.org/wiki/Wesley_Safad%C3%A3o)'s algorithm
 - [Funny Algorithms](https://github.com/ReciHub/FunnyAlgorithms) - bunch of funny algorithms, beginners friendly
 - [GentooWSL](https://github.com/imaandrew/GentooWSL) - Have you ever wanted to run Gentoo on Windows?
 No?
 Me neither.
 Introducing GentooWSL
 - [UXVideos](https://github.com/kikobr/UXVIDEOS) - What if someone merges XVIDEOS website with UX content? lol
 - [volkswagen](https://github.com/auchenberg/volkswagen) - Volkswagen detects when your tests are being run in a CI server, and makes them pass!!!
-- [30(500) Redirect Blame](https://github.com/will/redirect_blame) - Trick your users into thinking their internet is a little flaky?
-They'll keep refreshing until your deploy is over!
+- [30(500) Redirect Blame](https://github.com/will/redirect_blame) - Trick users into thinking their internet is slow!
+They'll keep reloading until the deploy is over!
 - [NSA Product Generator](https://github.com/ternus/nsaproductgenerator) - the name tells everything
 - [Minegrub](https://github.com/Lxtharia/minegrub-theme) - A Grub Theme in the style of Minecraft! (this pearson is a genius)
 - [http cats api](https://github.com/httpcats/http.cat) - You can use cats instead of HTTP errors